ASamSam/DebugSmtCoq/README.md

 This library allows to use Coq in quasi-interactive mode, performing repetitive investigation till the '0#int63' marker is met, showing the exact place of the issue in the formula.

 Such an approach can be used for different repetitive requests in Coq.
-If you are interested in automating debugging in coq - feel free to contact: asam@lmf.cnrs.fr
+If you are interested in automating debugging in coq - feel free to contact.
+Andrei Samokish asam@lmf.cnrs.fr